lvllvl/leetCodeSolution/README.md

 ```

 ## <ins>Brute Force Solution</ins>

-Given the initial data that we're given ( list of strings, a string ), we could
-just use that and iterate over the board list continually until we find our
-path.
-This would be unwise mainly because it would require use to continually
-iterate over the same string n times, where n in the length of target.
-Using the data given to us and without altering it we can iterate through the
-list with a nested for loop.
-We *could* do that, but our time complexity would
-be absurd, since we would need to iterate through the list for every letter in
+As the data is currently formatted, we would need to continually loop through
+the board list.
+So for every letter in target we need to loop one time.

-target.
+A worst case scenario for this is that target length is 100 and that every
+letter in target is 'z'.
 ### ** Insert Time Complexity HERE **

 <br>

-### <ins>Hash Map Solution</ins>
+## <ins>Hash Map Solution</ins>
 To simplify our solution, we should identify our end goals:
 1. We want to find each letter in target
 2. We want to track each letter's position in relation to other letters in